Construction Accident Solicitors — Scotland

 For example, if you were found to be 25% at fault, your compensation would be reduced by 25%.
 You’ll have to discuss your case with a construction accident lawyer to determine your eligibility for construction accident claims.

 In Scotland, it is a legal requirement for all employers to have Employers’ Liability Insurance.
 This insurance covers the cost of compensating employees who are injured or become ill due to their work.
 If your employer does not have this insurance, you can still make a claim.
-In such cases, your construction site accidents lawyer may pursue the claim directly against your employer.
+In such cases, your construction site accident lawyer may pursue the claim directly against your employer.

 Yes, you can claim compensation for psychological trauma resulting from a construction accident.
 Psychological injuries, such as post-traumatic stress disorder (PTSD), anxiety, or depression, can be just as traumatic as physical injuries.